mauriciocoder/tesorio-scraper/README.md

 Tesorio Scraper is a POC application to scrap repositories and users from GitHub.
 It is composed of two modules:

-* Batch - GitHub Repositories and Users scraper.
-It calls external apis and persist data in database
+* **Batch** - GitHub Repositories and Users scraper.
+It calls external apis and persist data in database (SQLite).
+We are scraping the repositories and its contributors (Users).
-* API - Endpoints exposing the entities scraped from batch process
+* **API** - Endpoints exposing the entities scraped from batch process

 ## Dependencies